-Construction on this R977 million project (Figure 19.42) stopped when the lead contractor was placed in business rescue.
+Construction on this R977 million project (Figure 19.43) stopped when the lead contractor was placed in business rescue.
 The contract was subsequently terminated in April 2019.
 A new contractor was appointed in April 2020 to complete the outstanding works.
-The contractor established on site in September 2020 and it is now anticipated that the completion of the upgrade will be April 2022.
+The contractor established on site in September 2020 and it is now anticipated that the completion of the upgrade will be a year later than originally anticipated (March 2023).
 Some of the outstanding major works that required completion include the following: